 The student does not need to declare in advance the option he/she chooses.
 Thus, the student can switch between options.
 But planning ahead and sticking to one option would be in the best interest of the student.
+Otherwise, the student may end up taking more courses than really necessary for the degree.
 In any case, at the time of graduation the student must clearly fall into one of the designated options.

-Any additional courses the student may have done that is not appropriate for this option cannot be used for graduation credits.
-This means, for example, that credits for CSE 523/524 or CSE 599 cannot be used for graduation for a student graduating with the Basic Project Option.
+Any additional courses the student may have done that is not appropriate for this option cannot be used for graduation credits.7 This means, for example, that credits for CSE 523/524 or CSE 599 cannot be used for graduation for a student graduating with the Basic Project Option.
 However, the following exceptions can be made.

-- CSE 522 can be used as a regular Computer Science graduate course to satisfy the graduation credit requirements even for students opting for Advanced Project or Thesis Options. - Swaps of credits between CSE 599 and CSE 523/524 are possible, but only if approved by the Graduate Program Director on a recommendation of the student's faculty advisor.
-This will typically be due to circumstances such as unforeseen changes in the scope of the project.
+- CSE 522 can be used as a regular Computer Science graduate course to satisfy the graduation credit requirements even for students opting for Advanced Project or Thesis Options. - Swapping credits of CSE523 for CSE599 may be possible, but only if approved by the Graduate Program Director on a recommendation of the student's project/thesis advisor.
+This allows students to smoothly move to a Thesis if substantial work has been done in CSE523.